mrsharpoblunto/lumiere/README.md

 ## Usage

-- Add to HomeKit by entering the pin in src/server/config.mjs
+- Add to HomeKit by entering the pin in `HOMEKIT_PINCODE` in `src/server/config.mjs`
 - Navigate to the webUI on https://<address_of_pi/